vtexdocs/dev-portal-content/docs/guides/Integration-Guides/api-guides/setting-up-dkim-for-transactional-emails.md

     }
     ```

-5. Once you have clicked the confirmation link, test your SMTP configuration by clicking the ✅**Test** button, as shown in the image below.
+5. Once you have clicked the confirmation link, test your SMTP configuration on VTEX Admin at **Email Templates > Senders** by clicking the ✅**Test** button, as shown in the image below.

     ![](https://cdn.jsdelivr.net/gh/vtexdocs/dev-portal-content@main/images/setting-up-dkim-for-transactional-emails-1.png)

-    After clicking ✅**Test** button, you should receive an email from the VTEX mail server using the sender you selected.
-The email message sent follows the [Message Center template](https://help.vtex.com/en/tracks/transactional-emails--6IkJwttMw5T84mlY9RifRP/335JZKUYgvYlGOJgvJYxRO) `messageservice_teste_email`, which can be customized as in the image below.
+    You should receive an email from the VTEX mail server using the sender you selected.
+The email message sent follows the Message Center template `messageservice_teste_email`, which you can customize as in the image below by following the [How to create and edit transactional email templates](https://help.vtex.com/en/tracks/transactional-emails--6IkJwttMw5T84mlY9RifRP/335JZKUYgvYlGOJgvJYxRO) guide.

     ![](https://cdn.jsdelivr.net/gh/vtexdocs/dev-portal-content@main/images/setting-up-dkim-for-transactional-emails-2.png)